About Me

 We offered students increased control over four classroom variables: the degree of interactivity, the selection of in-class activities , increased emphasis on standards-based outcomes as opposed to averaging over all coursework, and the granularity of the grading schema used by TAs.
 In this experience report, we present our methodology, report on our classroom experience, and conclude that increasing student control over the undergraduate CST classroom via participatory governance can increase student motivation and encourage critical reflection in budding computer scientists.

 • Xi Chen, Shivam Nadimpalli, Tim Randolph, Rocco Servedio, and Or Zamir.
 "Testing Sumsets is Hard."
-Preprint, 2024.
+Preprint, 2024. arXiv version

 • Tim Randolph.
 "Exact Algorithms for Finding Sumsets."
 Preprint, 2023.

 • Xi Chen, Yaonan Jin, Tim Randolph, and Rocco Servedio.
 "Subset Sum in time \(2^{n/2} / poly(n)\)."
-RANDOM/APPROX, 2023. arXiv version
+RANDOM/APPROX 2023. arXiv version

 • A major goal in the area of exact exponential algorithms is to give an algorithm for the (worst-case) n-input Subset Sum problem that runs in time \(2^{(1/2−c)n}\) for some constant \(c>0\).
 In this paper we give a Subset Sum algorithm with worst-case running time \(O(2^{n/2⋅n−γ})\) for a constant \(γ>0.5023\) in standard word RAM or circuit RAM models.
 To the best of our knowledge, this is the first improvement on the classical "meet-in-the-middle" algorithm for worst-case Subset Sum, due to Horowitz and Sahni, which can be implemented in time \(O(2^{n/2})\) in these memory models.